TetheredAround/Study-Buddy/README.md

 User-Friendly: The application has an easy to understand interface.

 ## Status
-/StudyBuddy_Source migrated to /Study-Buddy as of 11/06/2023.
+/StudyBuddy_Source migrated to /Study-Buddy as of 11/06/2023. <br>
 /StudyBuddy_Source published since 10/19/2020.

 ## Instructions